Lyubov Orlova – soviet iconic actress

 In 1919 Orlova entered the Moscow Conservatory and after graduation she attended the ballet school.
 However, she wanted to be an actress, theater at that time was much more popular than the “bourgeois” classical music.

-In 1926, the budding actress was admitted to the Moscow Art Theater, where she met a prominent party member, deputy Commissar of Agriculture Andrei Berzin.
+Later, in 1926, the budding actress was admitted to the Moscow Art Theater, where she met a prominent party member, deputy Commissar of Agriculture Andrei Berzin.
 After a while they got married.
 But marital bliss was short-lived – Andrei was arrested as a member of the opposition party.
 Immediately after the arrest of her husband Luba divorced him.
 She was not going to be “just a wife”.

 The affair with theater director Mikhail Nemirovich–Danchenko, the son of the founder of the Moscow Art Theater, helped her to get roles.
 However, this love affair was short-lived.
 Prima Donna left her lover.
 Austrian engineer, who worked in the Soviet Union under the contract, became her new husband.
 He promised to take Orlova to the West and make her a film star.